Typical Correlation Length of Sequentially Generated Tensor Network States: CONCLUSION

+Using elementary concentration results, we have furthermore deduced the typical behavior of the measure arising from the Hilbert-Schmidt norm, which has in turn allowed us to make similar statements about the trace distance.
 For MPS, we have been able to give strong indications that the universal correlation length applies also to the von Neumann mutual information, and also any R\'{e}nyi-\( \alpha \) mutual information for integer values of \( \alpha \geq 1 \).
-It would be interesting to prove this behavior rigorously, and also investigate its validity for the isoTNS case.
-Another possible future direction would be to study average correlations in more general random PEPS, beyond the class of isoTNS, as well as other types of quantum circuit architectures.
+It would be interesting to prove this behavior rigorously and also investigate its validity for isoTNS.
+Another possible future direction would be to study average correlations in more general random PEPS as well as other types of quantum circuit architectures.
+To extend our results from the class of isoTNS to generic PEPS, a protocol to sequentially generate the latter would be needed.

-\section{Acknowledgments}
+It could also be interesting to investigate the implications of our results on state-preparation schemes and variational algorithms for MPS and particularly isoTNS.
+Regarding the former, it would be interesting to see if typical sequentially generated states, being short-range correlated, can be prepared by shallower circuits.
+On the numerical side, we expect our findings to be relevant for the performance of variational algorithms that approximate long-range correlated states with MPS and isoTNS.
+Our results imply that (even more for isoTNS than for MPS) polynomially decaying states are very special examples of the two variational families.

+\section{ACKNOWLEDGMENTS}

 We thank Ignacio Cirac and Philippe Faist for fruitful discussions.
 F.B. and G.S. acknowledge financial support from the Alexander von Humboldt Foundation.

 \onecolumngrid